 Whether you’re in the mood for dance, theatre, spoken word, or circus, there’s a venue for it in Amsterdam.
 For live theatre, Orange Theatre Company, the Queen’s English Theatre Company, and Internationaal Theater Amsterdam are a few locations that offer top performances in English.

 Amsterdam’s Royal Theater Carré also offers a range of live performances often geared toward English speakers.
-Situated alongside the Amstel River, there you’ll find everything from cabaret and musicals to comedy and acrobatics.
+Situated alongside the Amstel River, you’ll find everything from cabaret and musicals to comedy and acrobatics in this Amsterdam landmark.

 Also, check out the National Dutch Opera and Ballet located nearby.
 While the building itself isn’t known for its beauty, the performances there are sure to inspire.

 Roll the dice at a casino

 If you’re feeling lucky, head to one of Amsterdam’s casinos.
 Holland Casino is the true koning, with the legal monopoly on gambling in the Netherlands.
 As a matter of fact, profits go directly to the Dutch treasury.
-Conveniently, they have two Amsterdam locations, each with Bingo, Blackjack, you name it. 🎲
+Conveniently, they have two Amsterdam locations, each equipped with Bingo, Blackjack, you name it. 🎲

 Another winning option is Jack’s Casino, located in Leidseplein, in the heart of Amsterdam.
 Gamble the night away (responsibly, of course) with slot machines and roulette, or opt for dinner and a movie. 🎰

 Klimmuur is the most centrally located and has a lovely sunny terrace to relax after your hard work.
 Mountain Network is one of the Netherlands’ largest gyms, located in Amsterdam West.
 Monk is strictly for bouldering, which means you’re less far off the ground and not using any ropes.
 They have two locations: one in Amsterdam North and their new ‘Monk Club’ in the east.

 Be dazzled by a drag show

 If you’re absolutely ready to have a fabulous time, a drag show is the place to go.
-Just behind the Royal Place, you’ll find the theatre restaurant ‘t Sluisje, where you can enjoy a three-course meal with a sensational show. 🍸
+Just behind the Royal Place, you’ll find the theatre restaurant ‘t Sluisje, where you can enjoy a three-course meal in combination with a sensational show. 🍸